-Check Access.SMU http://access.smu.edu for your enrollment appointment time and any service indicators (holds) which need to be cleared prior to your enrollment.
+Check my.SMU https://my.smu.edu for your enrollment appointment time and any service indicators (holds) which need to be cleared prior to your enrollment.

-Check Access.SMU for course availability at http://access.smu.edu, by using Class Search.
+Check my.SMU for course availability at https://my.smu.edu, by using Class Search.
 For a listing of courses in the General Education Curriculum, click here.
 For a listing of courses in the University Curriculum, click here.
 For a copy of a Trial Schedule to assist you with schedule planning, click here.

 All undergraduate students must meet with an academic adviser prior to enrolling for a term for assistance in planning majors and minors and scheduling courses that will count towards their graduation requirements.
 Failure to meet with the academic adviser prior to enrolling for a term may result in sanctions.
 After the initial required advising session for the term, students are encouraged to seek assistance from their academic adviser when considering adding and dropping courses.
 Students have the final responsibility for the accuracy of their enrollment, the applicability of their courses towards their degree requirements, and their academic performance.

 Student Athletes: Consult with the Athletic Compliance Office prior to attempting to drop a course to review the effects the drop might have on your athletic participation and aid.
 After the consultation, the Compliance Office will update my.SMU to allow you to process the drop through self-service should that be your decision.
 The consultation is advisory, and the choice to drop a course is yours to make.
 If you need assistance regarding your scholarship or other aspects of being a student athlete, contact Dave Wollman, Assistant Athletic Director for Student-Athlete Development.